-Bicycle Accidents in Virginia Beach, Norfolk, Chesapeake and 757 Area
+Bicycle Accidents in Virginia Beach, Chesapeake, And Roanoke

 Unfortunately, bicycle accidents in Virginia are more common than most think.
 In 2018, there were 633 reported bicycle accidents, and in 593 of those accidents, bicyclists were injured.
 A large percentage of bicycle accidents occur at no fault of the bicycle driver.
 The most common bicycle accidents occur because of a lack of room on the road—drivers of other vehicles don’t adhere to sharing the road guidelines, or they fail to yield to bicyclists.
 Cyclists are required to stay on the right side of the road by law, but they are entitled to the use of the road as much as any other vehicle.
 Additionally, accidents are caused by poor street lighting, lack of safe sidewalks for bicyclists, and multiple other factors the bicyclists has no control over.